michaelfriedman/michaelfriedman/README.md

 👨‍🎓 &nbsp; Graduated from Galvanize's Hack Reactor Software Engineering Immersive in 2017

-🍎 &nbsp; Enjoys Mentoring and Working with Juniors
+🍎 &nbsp; I enjoy mentoring and working with junior devs.

 🔆 &nbsp; Based in Los Angeles